cwcyau/hdruk-roche-summer-school/README.md

 1. Be studying for a PhD in a substantively quantitative subject,
 2. Have experience in biomedical or health data research,
-3. Possess mature and competent programming abilities in a modern environment.
+3. Possess mature and competent scientific programming abilities in Python or R.

 This summer school is unlikely to be suitable for those already with **direct** research experience of spatial single-cell analysis.